JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 let peter = person();
 peter(); // prints 'Peter'

 In this code, we are calling `person` function which returns inner function `displayName` and stores that inner function in `peter` variable.
-When we call `peter` function (which is actually referencing the `displayName` function), the name ‘Peter’ is printed to the console.
+When we call `peter` function (which is actually referencing the `displayName` function), the name 'Peter' is printed to the console.

-But we don’t have any variable named `name` in `displayName` function, so this function can somehow access the variable of its outer function `person` even after that function has returned.
+But we don't have any variable named `name` in `displayName` function, so this function can somehow access the variable of its outer function `person` even after that function has returned.
 So the `displayName` function is actually a closure.

 #### Example 2#